CrayLabs/SmartSim/doc/model.rst

 the name of the ``Model`` to the keys sent to the ``Orchestrator`` to create unique key names.
 With this enabled, collision is avoided and ``Models`` can use same names within their applications.

-The key components of SmartSim prefixing functionality include:
+The key components of SmartSim ``Model`` prefixing functionality include:

 1. **Sending Data to the Orchestrator**: Users can send data to an ``Orchestrator`` with the ``Model`` name prepended to the data name through SmartSim :ref:`Model functions<model_prefix_func>` and